karenfreemansmith/Epic-JavaWk5-Courseware/README.md

 * As a student, I want to navigate to the courses in which I am enrolled.
 X

+##### MVP Enhancements
+* User Login (Teacher / Student)
+* Teacher can upload their own image to a course, and a lesson.
+  (Note: form id='id' enctype='multipart/form-data' etc.)
+* Add assignments pending review to the Teacher Dashboard.

 ##### Future Features 1 (would be nice)
 * As a teacher, I want to upload course materials to different templates (abstract lessons/assignments to diff ones - ex: lecture link instead of text)